 Travel to Prague

 Václav Havel Airport Prague is the international airport of Prague, the capital of the Czech Republic.
-It is located 20 km (12 mi) west of the centre of Prague.
+It is located 20 km (12 mi) west of the center of Prague.
 All international flights arrive at this airport, including many of Europe’s best-known air carriers.
-Prague

 - Václav Havel Airport Prague